TantikornC/Disaster-Classification/README.md

 <p align="center"><strong>Model Accuracy and Model Loss</strong></p>

-- The dataset was split into training and validation sets to ensure the model's generalizability.
-The LSTM model was trained with advanced techniques such as early stopping, which prevented overfitting by stopping the training process when the validation performance ceased improving.
-Additionally, model checkpointing was implemented to save the best-performing model, ensuring that the final model used for evaluation was the most effective one trained.
+- **Data Splitting:** The dataset was divided into training and validation sets with an 80:20 ratio to ensure the model's performance generalizes well to unseen data.
+- **Training Techniques:** Advanced training techniques were employed, including early stopping to prevent overfitting and model checkpointing to save the best-performing model.

 **Model Evaluation:**
 - The LSTM model was evaluated using several performance metrics, including accuracy, precision, recall, and F1-score.
 The model achieved an accuracy of 86%, indicating a strong ability to classify disaster-related tweets.
 However, the false negative rate of 17% suggested that there were challenges in identifying all disaster-related tweets, which could be a focus for further model enhancement, such as adjusting the network architecture or experimenting with different hyperparameters.